How to get here

 When coming ashore, boat passengers must have a VHF radio and maintain communications with the beach party on Marine Channel 8.

-Have the proper travel approval from Parks Canada or from a Parks Canada licensed operator.
+All visitors must obtain the proper travel approval from Parks Canada or from a Parks Canada licensed operator.

 Make transportation arrangements to and from Sable Island with a Parks Canada licensed operator and be prepared for delays and cancellations.
 Delays and cancellations are common due to weather.